obergxdata/WebETL/README.md

 │   └── YYYY-MM-DD/       # Final output (RSS/JSON) by date
 └── runs.db               # SQLite database for fetch tracking
 ```

+**Note:** Job configurations are loaded directly from the YAML config file at runtime, not stored as separate files.

 ## Development